The Long Discourses

 73. “That Licchavi son Dhūma told him, ‘You are likewise.
 As a result of the Buddha’s magnanimity arising in the world, you receive people’s offerings, but now you compete with the Tathāgata.’

-74. “After chastising him with those four kinds of metaphor, the Licchavi son Dhūma returned to the large assembly and reported, ‘I carried the assembly’s message to Pāṭiputra and told him.
+74. “After chastising him with those four kinds of metaphor, the Licchavi son Dhūma returned to the great assembly and reported, ‘I carried the assembly’s message to Pāṭiputra and told him.
 His response to me was ‘I’ll return!
 I’ll return!’”
 Then, he turned his body on that rope seat, and his foot was snared in the seat.
 He couldn’t free himself from it.
 He couldn’t free himself from the rope seat, so how will he come to this assembly?’

 75. “I told Dhūma’s son, ‘I told you before, it isn’t possible to make this man come to the Buddha.
 Even if you tied a leather cord to him tightly and pulled him with a herd of cattle, his body would be torn apart.
 He’ll never abandon such statements, such views, and pride to come to me.’

-76. “Wanderer, I then explained a variety of teachings for that large assembly, instructing, benefiting, and making them rejoice.
+76. “Wanderer, I then explained a variety of teachings for that great assembly, instructing, benefiting, and making them rejoice.
 In that assembly, I roared the lion’s roar three times.
 I then ascended into the sky and returned home.”

 The Origin of the World and Beings